- Java Concurrency and Multithreading Tutorial

 Another disadvantage of the parallel worker model is that the job execution order is nondeterministic.
 There is no way to guarantee which jobs are executed first or last.
 Job A may be given to a worker before job B, yet job B may be executed before job A.

 The nondeterministic nature of the parallel worker model makes it hard to reason about the state of the system at any given point in time.
-It also makes it harder (if not impossible) to guarantee that one jobs happens before another.
+It also makes it harder (if not impossible) to guarantee that one task finishes before another.
+This does not always cause problems, however.
+It depends on the needs of the system.

 The second concurrency model is what I call the assembly line concurrency model.
 I chose that name just to fit with the "parallel worker" metaphor from earlier.
 Other developers use other names (e.g. reactive systems, or event driven systems) depending on the platform / community.
 Here is a diagram illustrating the assembly line concurrency model: